isaacgounton/no-code-architects-toolkit/docs/video/scripted_video.md

 The request body must be a JSON object with the following properties:

 - `script` (string, required): The natural language script for the video.
 Each paragraph will be treated as a separate scene.
+- `tts` (string, optional): The TTS engine to use.
+Must be one of:
+  - `edge-tts`: Microsoft Edge TTS (default)
+  - `streamlabs-polly`: Streamlabs Polly voices
+  - `kokoro`: Kokoro AI voices
-- `voice` (string, optional): The voice ID to use for narration (e.g., "en-US-AriaNeural").
-Defaults to "en-US-AriaNeural".
+- `voice` (string, optional): The voice ID to use for narration.
+Each TTS engine has its own set of available voices.
+  See the /v1/audio/speech/voices endpoint for available voices for each engine.
 - `aspect_ratio` (string, optional): The desired aspect ratio for the output video.
 Must be one of:
   - `16:9` (1920x1080, landscape)
   - `9:16` (1080x1920, vertical)